break through the wall

 Author: Barry Chatham Time to read: minute minutes

-The transfer of projects sometimes doesn’t run smoothly between engineering and production.
-It is as if there is an invisible wall between the two departments.
+The transfer of projects sometimes doesn’t run smoothly between engineering and production; it is as if there is an invisible wall between the two departments.
 Whilst improving the mutual communication is essential for efficiency, designing in 3D will also help you break through this wall.
-Read this blog to find out how.

 Designing a cabinet as a 3D computer model by drag and drop is also called virtual prototyping.
 Visual representations (digital twins) of the suppliers' physical components are used.
 2D views are generated from the 3D environment.
 The person who builds the physical panel can see how the engineer came up with it, preventing any unnecessary questions.
 Even before any holes have been drilled, working in 3D makes it possible to open the enclosure door and identify and solve any problems.